No-logs VPN claims for UK users: audits, metadata and retention

 WireGuard privacy fixes: the nuance most reviews skip

 If you are testing this yourself, combine protocol choice with practical checks.
-Run a speed test, verify your resolver path in the Leak Test Tool, and make sure the provider’s kill switch and reconnect behavior do not quietly expose traffic during failures.
+Run a speed test, verify your resolver path in the Leak Test Tool, and make sure the provider’s kill switch and reconnect behaviour do not quietly expose traffic during failures.
 A no-logs claim is much weaker if a dropped tunnel still leaks your DNS history in the real world.

-How to read a no-logs claim like an auditor
+How to review a no-logs claim

 This approach is more useful than chasing slogans like “military-grade privacy.”
 It also fits the real buying process.
 Users comparing a privacy-focused service with a streaming-focused one may eventually land on guides such as VPN for public Wi-Fi, VPN for online banking, or VPN on Windows.
 In all of those cases, the no-logs claim only matters if the underlying engineering holds up after the click.